-CATHCA has a board of management comprising professional health workers and church representatives which meets quarterly and sees to the implementation of vision and mission.
-A finance committee reports quarterly to the board.
-Day-to-day responsibility rests with the director and staff of four at the national office in Johannesburg.
-The director reports to the executive committee and the board of management.
+CATHCA has a Board of Management comprising professional health workers and church representatives which meets quarterly and sees to the implementation of the vision and mission in line with the core values.
+A Finance Committee reports quarterly to the Board.
+Day-to-day responsibility rests with the Director and staff of six at the national office in Johannesburg.
+The Director reports to the Executive Committee and the Board of Management.

 CATHCA is a non-profit organisation (NPO No. 006-174; PBO No. 9718/679/1416).

 PO Box 52015, Saxonwold 2132

 Tel: 011 880 4022

 E-mail: firstname.lastname@example.org[/vc_column_text][/vc_column][/vc_row][vc_row][vc_column width=”1/2″][vc_cta h2=”” add_button=”right” btn_title=”Website: Catholic Health Care Association” btn_style=”custom” btn_custom_background=”#ff0000″ btn_custom_text=”#ffffff” btn_link=”url:http%3A%2F%2Fcathca.co.za%2F||target:%20_blank|”][/vc_cta][/vc_column][vc_column width=”1/2″][vc_single_image image=”5526″ img_size=”full” alignment=”center” style=”vc_box_outline” border_color=”juicy_pink” onclick=”custom_link” img_link_target=”_blank” link=”http://cathca.co.za/”][/vc_column][/vc_row]